mmaisterrena/Launchduino_Pro/README.md

 # Launchduino Pro
 __________
-Use Arduino Uno (or Mega) and the USB Host Shield to transform your Novation Launchpad S into a stand-alone (no need for a computer) midi "keyboard" similar to Ableton's Push instrument mode.
+Use Arduino Uno (or Mega) and the USB Host Shield to transform your Novation Launchpad S into a stand-alone (no need for a computer) midi "keyboard" similar to Ableton's Push instrument mode. <br>
+Watch a demo video here: https://www.youtube.com/watch?v=jpMz854RsBI

 Developed by Mauricio Maisterrena.